NLnetLabs/cascade/doc/manual/source/intro.rst

    malicious, cached information.
 DNSSEC's validation process prevents this by ensuring the cached data is cryptographically signed by the authoritative source.
-3. Man-in-the-Middle Attacks: DNSSEC helps prevent attackers from intercepting and altering DNS queries and responses, ensuring data integrity during transit.
+3. On-Path Attacks: DNSSEC helps prevent attackers from intercepting and altering DNS queries and responses, ensuring data integrity during transit.
 4. Authenticated Denial of Existence: attackers can try to exploit